delguanzon/portfolio/README.md

 ## Setup/Installation Requirements

 * Clone this repository on your desktop
-* Navigate to the level of the directory
+* Navigate to the top level of the directory
 * Look for index.html and open it in your web browser

 ## Known Bugs